dbuezas/lovelace-plotly-graph-card/readme.md

 refresh_interval: 10
 ```

-(*) I'm reusing the editor of the standard History Card.
-Cheap, yes, but it works fine. usually. or use yaml
+(\*) I'm reusing the editor of the standard History Card.
+Cheap, yes, but it works fine.
+Use yaml for advanced functionality

 ## Advanced

+### Filling, line width, color

 ```yaml
 type: custom:plotly-graph